Key facts

 The Bachelor of Arts builds valuable and transferable career skills, making you highly employable within many industries.
 The range of disciplines on offer also lets you follow your passion and develop the specialist skills to pursue the career you want.

 IT is at the heart of innovation and productivity.
 It shapes the way we live, work, learn, communicate, socialise and entertain ourselves.
 It is no surprise then that IT graduates are in high demand globally.
-The Bachelor of Information Technology will equip you with the contemporary knowledge, skills and experience required to meet this demand and to develop a successful and satisfying career as an IT professional.
+The Bachelor of Information Technology will equip you with the contemporary knowledge, skills and experience required to meet this demand, and to develop a successful and satisfying career as an IT professional.

-As a graduate of Deakin’s Bachelor of Arts/Bachelor of Information Technology, you’ll be equipped for a broad range of careers.
+As a graduate of Deakin’s Bachelor of Arts/Bachelor of Information Technology, you will be equipped for a broad range of careers.
 The specific types of opportunities available for graduates of this course will depend on the major sequences taken.
 For more detailed information on career outcomes for this combined course, see the entries for the Bachelor of Arts and the Bachelor of Information Technology.

-For more information go to DeakinTALENT
+For more information go to DeakinTALENT.

 Course learning outcomes